-The book of poetry is divided into three sections: “Crescent,” “Half” and “Full,” which represent different phases of the moon.
+The book of poetry is divided into three sections: “Crescent,” “Half” and “Full,” representing different phases of the moon.
 The phases visually reflect men’s stages of development; “Crescent” represents early boyhood, while “Half” and “Full” concern teenage years and manhood.
 Each section of the collection evolves through various perspectives, people who are either living through these periods in life or closely observing a character who is.
-Hutchinson’s structure depicts both the wonderful and ugly parts of a boy’s development into a man.
+Hutchison’s structure depicts both the wonderful and ugly parts of a boy’s development into a man.

-For instance, in the poem “My Favorite Fight,” from the “Crescent” section, Hutchinson’s narrator recollects a seventh-grade fight as a peak of malevolent male aggression.
+For instance, in the poem “My Favorite Fight,” from the “Crescent” section, Hutchison’s narrator recollects a seventh-grade fight as a peak of malevolent male aggression.
 The poet writes in his final stanza,

 “I couldn’t stop.
 The lump crumbled